ubugeeei/chibivue/book/online-book/src/10-minimum-example/090-minimum-sfc.md

   },
   option: Required<CompilerOptions>,
 ): string => {
-  // isBrowser が false の場合は with 文を含まないコードを生成する return `${option.isBrowser ? 'return ' : ''}function render(_ctx) {
+  // Generate code that does not include the `with` statement when `isBrowser` is false return `${option.isBrowser ? 'return ' : ''}function render(_ctx) {
     ${option.isBrowser ? 'with (_ctx) {' : ''}
       const { h } = ChibiVue;